Deal, Kent: Radio

-Deal is also served by internet community radio station DR (Deal Radio), an online StreetSide radio station with 24/7 content - news, music, interviews Broadcasting from studios in The Landmark Centre, High street Deal Kent.
-Deal is also served by the county-wide stations Heart, Gold, KMFM and BBC Radio Kent.
+Television

+Local news and television programmes are provided by BBC South East and ITV Meridian from the Dover transmitting station.

+Transport

+The town is served by Deal railway station on the Kent Coast Line, run by Southeastern, with services running to and from London St Pancras International and Ramsgate, with peak services to London Charing Cross via Tonbridge.

 Sport and leisure

 Deal has a non-League football club Deal Town, which plays at The Charles Sports Ground.

-The rugby club, Deal & Betteshanger Lions plays at the old RM Drill Field off Canada Road.
+The rugby club, Deal & Betteshanger Lions, plays at the old RM Drill Field off Canada Road.

-Deal Rowing Club is located on the seafront north of the pier.
+Deal Walmer & Kingsdown Amateur Rowing Club is located on the seafront north of the pier.

 There is a farmer's market on Wednesday which sells local produce, as well as a long-running market on Saturday.
 The town has an independent retail sector in the North End of Deal High Street, and a number of chains on the High Street, though there are some retail voids.

+The Lighthouse Music & Arts Venue offers live music and arts events.

 The Astor Theatre in Deal offers musical performances, live theatre, exhibitions, films, classes and clubs.

-Deal had two cinemas up until 1981, but these finally closed in 1984 with the closure of the Cannon Classic in Queen Street and although a small cinema re-appeared in the former Cannon Classic Cinema building, that too closed in 2007.
-Deal's former bingo hall the Regent, another art deco cinema building, closed in 2008.
+Across the road from the Astor Theatre is the Kent Museum of the Moving Image, created by David Francis, with his wife Jocelyn Marsh (daughter of award-winning production designer Terence Marsh).
+The 'Kent MOMI' features three exhibitions focused on early Moving Image History, Vinten Cameras and the work of Ealing Studios.